sharktacos/OpenColorIO-configs/docs/configs.md

 ### View Transforms

 - **ACES 1.0 SDR - RGC** <br> The standard ACES [tone mapping](tonemap.md) with added RGC (see above).
 - **RED IPP2 Look** <br> The RED IPP2 display rendering transform implemented as an LMT.
 Additionally includes the RGC (see above), as well as exposure to match the levels of the ACES transform.
 The reason for using this transform is because it does a nicer job reproducing colors.
-Observe the differences in the following exposure sweeps.
-Note in particular how with ACES 1.0 RRT, the red collums skews into orange, and the blue skews into magenta with increased exposure, whereas the RED IPP2 does a much better job maintaining the hue in comparison.
+Observe the differences in the following exposure sweeps of sRGB/Rec709 primaries.
+Note in particular how with ACES 1.0 RRT, the red skews into orange, and the blue skews into magenta with increased exposure, whereas the RED IPP2 does a much better job maintaining the hues in comparison.

 ![img](img/ACESvIPP2.1.png)

 - **Show Look - RGC** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Shot LUTs" below for setup.

 ### Display Transforms
 In OCIO, a View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
 As you can see in the image above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
-In Maya, the View and Display are seperate drop-downs.
+In Maya, the View and Display are separate drop-downs.

 - **Gamma 2.0** <br> For viewing on artist's computer monitors.
 This uses the pure gamma 2.2, rather than the piece-wise sRGB EOTF.
 If an image is encoded for a 2.2 display, but shown on a piece-wise sRGB display in can appear a bit low contrast.
-Conversely if an image is encoded for a piece-wsie sRGB display, but shown on a pure gamma 2.2 display the shadows will appear crushed.
+Conversely if an image is encoded for a piece-wise sRGB display, but shown on a pure gamma 2.2 display the shadows will appear crushed.
 Since there is no way to control the calibration of a viewers computer monitor, best practice is for artists  to work in pure gamma 2.2.
 - **Apple Display P3** <br> Display transform for the MacBookPro M1 XDR display in the wider P3 gamut used for film with a pure 2.2 gamma.
 This display transform also contains options for HDR display.

 The remaining view transforms are the same as the default Maya 2022 config and are used for diagnostic purposes.